 Scoring is simple.
 A tile placed into the wall with no tiles adjacent to it scores one point.
-Any tiles horizontally linked to the placed tile, however, increase the score e remaining tiles from the ern lines are left in place s adjacent to it scores one owever, increase the score by one each.
-Similarly with vertically linked as tiles.
-Each tile in a player's floor area incurs indicated on its space and is then removed to points negative the box lid.
+Any tiles horizontally linked to the placed tile, however, increase the score by one each.
+Similarly with vertically linked tiles.
+Each tile in a player's floor area incurs negative points as indicated on its space and is then removed to the box lid.